Ramgithj/sfia2/README.md

 The application is a Flask application running in 2 micro-services (front-end and back-end).

 The database directory is available should you:
-  - a) want to use a MySQL container for your database at any point or
+  - want to use a MySQL container for your database at any point, *or*
-  - b) want to make use of the `Create.sql` file to pre-populate your database.
+  - want to make use of the `Create.sql` file to pre-populate your database.

 The application works by:
 1. The front-end service making a GET request to the back-end service.